Washington University in St. Louis

 Agricultural and Resource Economics | Environmental Sciences

 Kim, Jae In, "A Multidisciplinary Approach on Swiss Organic Food and Agriculture" (2009).
 Independent Study Project (ISP) Collection.
-Paper 719.
+719.